Brussels Griffon Dogs

 With that thought in mind, putting them together with young children is probably not the best combination to avoid any injuries to either one!

-Senior Or Sedentary Families?
+With Senior Families?

 Brussels Griffon dogs make very favorable companions for seniors, home-bound, or more sedentary owners due to their affectionate nature and bonding traits, as well as low exercise needs.